aaronksaunders/Appcelerator-Cloud-Services-Sync-Adapter/README.md

 The code for the `User` model is more interesting since I needed to extend the object to support all of the special case methods that the user object supports.
 Using the pattern of extending Backbone objects, Alloy allows you to add methods to both model and collection to support seperation of concerns, where model functionality is kept in the model.

+In the code example below you can see how the `login` function is created in the `app/models/user.js` file.
+Added functions are exposed through the extending of the original Alloy Backbone object.

 ```Javascript
 /**
  *